Youth

 Why am I being asked to provide proof of my First Nation/Métis/Inuit Citizenship?

-Métis membership card or Inuit beneficiary card, you may upload a confirmation letter from your First Nation or community or Indigenous organization to verify your connection.
+If you do not have a copy of your status card or Métis membership or Inuit beneficiary card, please upload a letter from your First Nation or community or Indigenous organization confirming your connection.

 What are the IYCFF grants designed to support?